St. Clair Transmission Line

 Community Open House #3; Selection of Preferred Route

-Release of draft Environmental Study Report (ESR); Report for 30-day review period
+Draft Environmental Study Report (ESR) 30-day comment period

 Submit final ESR and complete the Class EA process